 Reading Specialist License

 Reading specialists are critical to supporting the sustainability of teacher development and quality literacy programming in today’s schools and districts.
 The reading specialist program at Carroll University is designed to extend the reading teacher license for educators wishing to pursue additional expertise in literacy instruction and leadership.
-The program reflects the Wisconsin Administrator (WA) and the International Literacy Association (ILA) Standards.
-The program contains project-based and performance-based learning opportunities to support candidate knowledge, skills and dispositions for reading specialist.
+The program reflects the Wisconsin Administrator (WA), the International Literacy Association (ILA) Standards and the International Dyslexia Association Standards.
 Successful completion of the reading specialist coursework will result in the credentials and qualifications to obtain a License: Reading Specialist from the Wisconsin Department of Public Instruction (DPI).

 The reading specialist program is designed to provide candidates with two options: